lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 > By default, the true enterprise is description.
 Most everything else is puffery.

+The original article is about regression analysis; lets talk about both classical and black box regression models

 Level I: Describing the data

 Level II: Statistical inference about a population